 Perhaps, like me, you're retired and you need something entertaining to fill your time - you think a few chickens might be the answer, but you're not sure where to start.

-Perhaps you'd like your children, or grandchildren, to learn more about what healthy food is, and where it comes from (and it's not the supermarket).
+Perhaps you'd like your children, or grandchildren, to learn more about what healthy food is, and where it comes from (tip: it's not the supermarket!).

 Perhaps you'd like a way of giving your family good quality, fresh, no-chemicals-or-genetically-modified-stuff-used-here-thank-you, food.